 5. How will the system deal with hot water pasteurisation or the "legionella" issue?
 Legionella bacteria can breed in water with temperatures between 25C and 45C and if particles of water containing the bacteria are breathed in, when having a shower for example, it can cause illness.
 The bacteria will however die within a few minutes if exposed to temperatures over 60C.
 The domestic hot water therefore has to be raised above this temperature at least once a week to ensure the bacteria has no chance of surviving.
 Is this automatic with the proposed installation?

 6. What warranty is offered?

-The heat pump units will come with a manufacturers guarantee and the system should separately be guaranteed by the installer.
+The heat pump units will come with a manufacturer's guarantee and the system should separately be guaranteed by the installer.
 Make sure that warranty includes a guarantee that the system will adequately heat to a satisfactory level all the rooms in your home and the hot water.
 This is usually 20 degrees for living rooms and 18 for other rooms.
 Domestic hot water needs to be able to reach 60 degrees though is usually kept lower.
+Is a condition of the warranty that the system is serviced annually?
+The manufacturer's warranty often requires that the heat pump is serviced annually.
+Can the installer offer a maintenance contract?

 7. Can the existing the hot water tank be used?
 If replacing a combi boiler system, a new hot water tank is necessary.
 It may be possible to reuse an existing hot water tank but tanks designed for heat pump systems tend to heat up quicker.
 If using an existing tank does the installer propose an additional heat exchanger to speed this process up?
-It is unlikely the heat pump will heat both radiators and hot water simultaneously so it is useful to know how long it will take to heat the hot water, usually before heating is required, especially in the winter
+It is unlikely the heat pump will heat both radiators and hot water simultaneously so it is useful to know how long it will take to heat the hot water, usually before heating is required, especially in the winter.

-- 8. What are the noise levels of the heat pump?
-(They tend to run at about 50 decibels and this may influence location.) - 9.
-What is the cost of the proposed installation?
-Will this cost include any necessary upgrading of radiators, additional heat exchangers etc. to overcome issues associated with micro bore pipework.
+8. What are the noise levels of the heat pump?

+(They tend to run at between 40 - 50 decibels most of the time though may be nosier during defrost mode.
+This may influence location.)

+9. What is the cost of the proposed installation?
+Will this cost include any necessary upgrading of radiators, additional heat exchangers etc. to overcome possible issues associated with micro bore pipework.
 Will the hot water tank have an immersion heater?
 Will the quote include a room and hot water thermostat?
-Does the system have weather compensation a small outdoor sensor to adjust the system controls to compensate for changes in outdoor temperature automatically? - 10.
-If you have solar P.V. how would installer propose to take advantage of any surplus generation?
+Does the system have weather compensation - a small outdoor sensor to adjust the system controls to compensate for changes in outdoor temperature automatically?

+10. If you have solar P.V. how would installer propose to take advantage of any surplus generation?
 There are electronic systems which can be installed to allow surplus generation to be used to power an immersion heater before exporting back to the grid.
 This of course is much more cost effective than running the heat pump throughout the year.

-- 11. Can the installer roughly predict what the cost saving are likely to be?
-Having designed a system for you the installer should be able to provide data to show what the likely running costs will be, though these will depend on how well insulated the property is, how warm you keep it, the price of your current heating fuels, your electricity costs and variable weather conditions. - 14.
-Are there any low interest loans available?
+11. Can the installer roughly predict what the cost savings are likely to be?
+Having designed a system for you the installer should be able to provide data to show what the likely running costs will be, though these will depend on how well insulated the property is, how warm you keep it, the price of your current heating fuels, your electricity costs and variable weather conditions.

+12. Are there any low interest loans available?